PrinceNet/PHP-Algorithms/readme.md

 where n >= k >= 0
 > Time Complexity: O(k)

+## Graph (Data Structure)

+Will be used in graph algorithms later on.
+Assuming each node is connected to at least one other node.
+Can be direcred/undirecred and/or weighted/unweighted.
+Using adjacency list.

 ## License

 All algorithms are licensed under the [MIT license](https://opensource.org/licenses/MIT).